 Chamber Music engagements include tours throughout Germany, Asia, The Middle East, Oceania and USA.
 In demand as an orchestral leader, hisaya is frequently invited as the guest-concertmaster with major orchestras in Japan and abroad.

-Since 2002, Hisaya has offered a series of violin recitals in Tokyo at various venues.
+Since 2002, Hisaya has offered a series of violin recitals in Tokyo at various venues including such as the Tokyo Bunka Kaikan and Suntory Hall Main Hall.
 An accomplished recitalist, he has given first performances of romantic violin pieces by European composers including as Wilhelmj, Ondricek, Vecsey, Zsolt, Prihoda, Vladigerov, Furtwangler, Thuille.
 Koessler, Vruels, Bowen, Hubay and others at his series of Tokyo recitals.
 His solo performances has been chosen among the "The Top 10 Concerts of the Year" in one of the most prominent music magazines in Japan.

 Born in Akita, Japan in 1972, Hisaya Sato began studying the piano at the age of five and then the violin at the age of nine. he has attended the Tokyo National University of Fine Arts and Music, University of Music Saarland, The Royal Conservatory in Brussels, Walter Stauffer Academy Cremona as well as Berlin university of the Arts.